mezpusz/forsyte-website/README.md

 # FORSYTE website

 ## Running locally
-After installing `hugo`, you can run a server locally from the root of the repository:
+After installing [this version](https://github.com/gohugoio/hugo/releases/tag/v0.90.1) of `hugo`, you can run a server locally from the root of the repository:
 ```sh
 hugo server -D
 ```